MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 1. *Dedicated `HirRelationExpr` variant:*
     - There is a precedent for a similar situation: HIR has aggregation expressions, which (similarly to window expressions) have the property that they are in a scalar expression position, but their value is actually calculated by a dedicated `HirRelationExpr` variant (`Reduce`), and then there is just a column reference in `HirScalarExpr`.
 2. *Hiding in `HirScalarExpr`:*
-    - HIR wants to be close to the SQL syntax, and window functions appear in scalar position in SQL.
+    - This makes sense to me, because HIR wants to be close to the SQL syntax, and window functions appear in scalar position in SQL.
     - It’s already implemented this way, so if there is no strong argument for 1. or 3., then I’d like to just leave it as it is.
-3. *Reusing `Reduce`*
+3. (*Reusing `Reduce`*.
+In MIR and LIR this option can be considered, but I wouldn't want Reduce to get complicated already in HIR.)

 ### MIR

-An explicit MIR representation could facilitate the following two things:

-- Getting the window function expressions to rendering, where we’ll apply prefix sum.
-(This would replace recovering window functions from the patterns that get created when the current HIR lowering compiles away window functions.)
-- Having optimizer transforms for some important special cases of window functions, e.g., for TopK patterns.
-(Alternatively, we could either rely on the same idiom recognition that the MIR-to-LIR lowering will rely on, or we could also apply these transforms in the HIR-to-MIR lowering.)
+The current plan is to *not* have an explicit representation of window functions in MIR, but here we still discuss how such a representation could look like.
+We decided not to have an explicit representation because it would mean that we would have to immediately teach all existing transforms how to handle window functions, which would be a lot of code to write.
+Current transforms at least don't do incorrect things with window functions.
+(However, some transforms might currently not be able to do their thing on the complicated pattern that the HIR lowering creates for window functions, for example [projection pushdown doesn't work for window functions](https://github.com/MaterializeInc/materialize/issues/17522).)

 The 3 representation options in MIR are:

-1. *Create a dedicated enum variant in `MirRelationExpr`:*
+1. *Create a dedicated enum variant in `MirRelationExpr`*
     - I think this is better than 2., because Map (and MirScalarExprs in general) should have the semantics that they can be evaluated by just looking at one input element, while a window function needs to look at large parts of a window partition.
 If we were to put window functions into scalar expressions, then we would need to check lots of existing code that is processing MirScalarExprs that they are not getting unpleasantly surprised by window functions.
     - Compared to 3., it might be easier to skip window functions in many transforms.
 This is both good and bad:
         - We can get a first version done more quickly.
 (And then potentially add optimizations later.)
         - But we might leave some easy optimization opportunities on the table, which would come from already-existing transform code for `Reduce`.
    - A new `MirRelationExpr` variant would mean we have to modify about 12-14 transforms `LetRec` is pattern-matched in 12 files in the `transform` crate, `TopK` 14 times.
 See also [the recent LetRec addition](https://github.com/MaterializeInc/materialize/commit/9ac8e060d82487752ba28c42f7b146ff9f730ca3) for an example of how it looks when we add a new `MirRelationExpr` variant.
 (But note that, currently, LetRec is disabled in all but a few transforms)
    - When considering sharing a new many-to-many Reduce variant between window functions and TopK, we should keep in mind that the output columns are different: TopK keeps exactly the existing columns, but a window function adds an extra column.
-2. An argument can also be made for hiding window functions in `MirScalarExpr`:
+2. (*Hiding window functions in `MirScalarExpr`*)
     - This seems scary to me, because scalar expressions should generally produce exactly one value by looking at exactly one record, which is not true for window functions.
 It's hard to tell that none of the code that is dealing with scalar expressions would suddenly break.
-    - `MirScalarExpr` can occur in several places (JoinClosure, etc.), so we would have to attend to window functions in the lowerings of each of these.
+    - `MirScalarExpr` can occur in several places (`JoinClosure`, etc.), so we would have to attend to window functions in the lowerings of each of these.
-    - However, there is a precedent for scalar expressions that don't exactly fit the "1 value from 1 record" paradigm: the temporal stuff.
-3. We could consider putting window functions in `MirRelationExpr::Reduce`.
-This was suggested by Frank: [https://materializeinc.slack.com/archives/C02PPB50ZHS/p1672685549326199?thread_ts=1671723908.657539&cid=C02PPB50ZHS](https://materializeinc.slack.com/archives/C02PPB50ZHS/p1672685549326199?thread_ts=1671723908.657539&cid=C02PPB50ZHS)
+3. *We could consider putting window functions in `MirRelationExpr::Reduce`.* This was suggested by Frank: [https://materializeinc.slack.com/archives/C02PPB50ZHS/p1672685549326199?thread_ts=1671723908.657539&cid=C02PPB50ZHS](https://materializeinc.slack.com/archives/C02PPB50ZHS/p1672685549326199?thread_ts=1671723908.657539&cid=C02PPB50ZHS)
     - `Reduce` is pattern-matched in 20 files in the `transform` crate.
 All of these will have to be modified.
-        - This is a bit more than the ~12-14 pattern matches of adding a new enum variant, because there are some transforms specialized to `Reduce`, which we wouldn't need to touch if it were a new enum variant instead.
+This is a bit more than the ~12-14 pattern matches of adding a new enum variant, because there are some transforms specialized to `Reduce`, which we wouldn't need to touch if it were a new enum variant instead.
-    - We could maybe reuse some of the code that is handling `Reduce`?
-But we have to keep in mind two big differences between grouped aggregation and window functions:
+    - The main argument for this is that maybe we could reuse some of the code that is handling `Reduce`.
+However, there are two big differences between grouped aggregation and window functions, which hinders code re-use in most places:
-        - Grouped aggregation produces exactly one row per group.
-            - But Frank is saying that we could generalize `Reduce` to make it many-to-many, [as in DD’s `reduce`](https://github.com/TimelyDataflow/differential-dataflow/blob/master/src/operators/reduce.rs#L71).
-                - Btw. matching up MIR Reduce’s behavior with DD’s Reduce would be important if the translation of MIR’s Reduce would be to just call DD’s Reduce, but this is not the case at all for window functions.
-        - The output columns are different: A grouped aggregation’s output is the grouping key columns and then one column for each aggregate, but a window function retains all columns, and then just appends one column at the end (regardless of the grouping key).
+      1. The output columns are different: A grouped aggregation’s output is the grouping key columns and then one column for each aggregate, but a window function retains all columns, and then just appends one column at the end (regardless of the grouping key).
+      2. Grouped aggregation produces exactly one row per group, while window functions produce exactly one row per input row.
+To solve this difference, Frank is saying we could generalize `Reduce`, making it many-to-many, [as in DD's `reduce`](https://github.com/TimelyDataflow/differential-dataflow/blob/master/src/operators/reduce.rs#L71).
+(To me, it seems that matching up MIR Reduce's behavior with DD’s Reduce would be useful if the translation of MIR's Reduce would be to just call DD’s Reduce, but this is not the case at all for window functions.)
     - It seems to me that the overlap between current `Reduce` handling and how to handle window functions is not big enough to justify putting the window functions into `Reduce`.
 There would be ifs every time we handle `Reduce`, and different things would be happening for traditional `Reduce` and window function `Reduce`.
-      - We could later have a separate EPIC to consider unifying window function and Reduce (and potentially TopK) into a many-to-many “super-reduce”.
+We could later have a separate EPIC to consider unifying window function and Reduce (and potentially TopK) into a many-to-many “super-reduce”, as this seems to be a separate work item from window functions.
-    - Example transformations:
+    - Examining code reuse possibilities for some example transformations:
       - `ColumnKnowledge`
           - The `optimize` call for the `group_key` could be reused (for the key of the PARTITION BY), but this is just a few lines.
               - But they cannot be pushed to the `output` `Vec<DatumKnowledge>`, because the grouping key columns are not part of the output.
 Instead, the knowledge from the original columns should be pushed.
-          - The rest of the code is also similar to what needs to happen with window functions, but not exactly the same, due to the more complicated representation of window expressions (`WindowExprType`) vs. aggregate expressions. (`AggregateExpr`).
+          - The rest of the code is also somewhat similar to what needs to happen with window functions, but not exactly the same, due to the more complicated representation of window expressions (`WindowExprType`) vs. aggregate expressions. (`AggregateExpr`).
 So, it seems to me that code sharing wouldn't really help here.
       - `FoldConstants`: The heavy lifting here is in `fold_reduce_constant`, which is completely different from what is needed for window functions.
 The rest of the code is similar, but not identical.
       - `JoinImplementation`: This tries to reuse arrangements after a Reduce, which we cannot do for window functions.
 So we would have to special-case those Reduces that are actually window functions.
       - `MonotonicFlag` is easy either way.
-      - `ReduceElision` could be applied (by adding some ifs due to the different output columns).
-We would have to implement an `on_unique` for window functions as well.
-(Although, this one doesn't sound like a terribly useful optimization for window functions, because it’s hard to see how a window function call could end up on a unique column…)
+      - `ReduceElision` could be partially re-used, but we would need to add some ifs due to the different output columns.
+Also, we would have to implement a new `on_unique` for window functions.
+(Although, this one doesn't sound like a terribly useful optimization for window functions, because it’s hard to see how a window function call could end up on a unique column.)
       - `LiteralLifting`: The two inlinings at the beginning could be reused.
 (But those are already copy-pasted ~5 times, so they should rather be factored out into a function, and then they could be called when processing a new enum variant for window functions.)
+The rest probably not so much.
-      - …
+      - ...

 ### LIR

 1. We could add a dedicated LIR `Plan` enum variant.
 This sounds like the right approach to me, because window functions will have a pretty specific rendering (Prefix Sum) that’s distinct from all other operators, and LIR is supposed to be a close representation of what we are about to render.
 2. (We can pretty much rule out hiding them in scalar expressions at this point, because scalar expressions get absorbed into operators in all kinds of ways, and we don't want to separately handle window functions all over the place.)
-3. Another option is to model it as a variant of `Reduce`.
-    - But I don’t see any advantage of this over an own enum variant.
-I don’t see any code reuse possibility between the existing `Reduce` rendering and the rendering of window functions by Prefix Sum.
+3. (Another option is to model it as a variant of `Reduce`.
+But I don’t see any advantage of this over an own enum variant.
+I don’t see any code reuse possibility between the existing `Reduce` rendering and the rendering of window functions by Prefix Sum.)

 # Rollout

 ## Testing

-- Correctness:
+### Correctness

-    - Since there is already some window functions support (it’s just inefficient), there is already `window_funcs.slt` (4845 lines).
+Since there is already some window functions support (it’s just inefficient), there is already `window_funcs.slt` (it's a lot of tests, 4845 lines).
 However, some window functions and window aggregations (and some options, e.g., IGNORE NULLS, some tricky frames) are not supported at all currently, so those are not covered.
 I’ll add tests to this file for these as well.
+I will also add more tests that will cover the interesting corner cases of the new rendering specifically.

-    - Additionally, there is `cockroach/window.slt` (3140 lines), which is currently disabled (with a `halt` at the top of the file).
+Additionally, there is `cockroach/window.slt` (3140 lines), which is currently disabled (with a `halt` at the top of the file).
 We’ll re-enable this, when our window function support will be (nearly) complete.

-    - (If we were to reuse `MirRelationExpr::Reduce` to represent window functions, then we’ll have to pay extra attention that existing transforms dealing with `Reduce` are not messing up window functions.)
-    - Philip’s random-generated queries testing would be great, because there is a large number of options and window functions, so it’s hard to cover all combinations with manually written queries.
-        - Also, it would be good to have randomly generated other stuff around the window functions, to test that other transforms are not breaking.
+Fuzzing would be great, because there is a large number of window functions and frames and options, so it's hard to cover all combinations with manually written queries.
+Also, in randomly generated queries we could add many other things around window functions, thus testing that window functions work in various contexts.

-    - We'll need to extensively test the idiom recognition.
+We'll need to extensively test the idiom recognition that recognizes the pattern that the HIR lowering creates for window functions.
 Fortunately, the first step of the idiom recognition is quite easy: we just need to look at the aggregate function of the `Reduce`, and decide if it is a window function.
-If this first step finds a window function, then we could add a soft assert that we manage to recognize all the other parts of the pattern.
+Then, if this first step finds a window function, we could soft-assert that we manage to recognize all the other parts of the pattern.
 This way, all the above tests would be testing also the idiom recognition (even when a test doesn't involve EXPLAIN).

-      - Also, there could be a sentry warning with the above soft assert, so that we know if a customer is probably running into a performance problem due to falling back to the old window function implementation.
+Also, there could be a sentry warning with the above soft assert, so that we know if a customer is probably running into a performance problem due to falling back to the old window function implementation.

+(If we were to reuse `MirRelationExpr::Reduce` to represent window functions, then we’ll have to pay extra attention that existing transforms dealing with `Reduce` are not messing up window functions.)

+### Performance

-- Performance testing: Importantly, we need to test that we efficiently support situations when small input changes lead to small output changes.
+Importantly, we need to test that we efficiently support situations when small input changes lead to small output changes.

-    - Writing automated performance tests is tricky though.
-Currently, we don’t have any automated performance tests.
+Writing automated performance tests is tricky though.
+We have not yet developed the infrastructure for it, as we currently don’t have any automated performance tests.

-    - At least manual testing should definitely be performed before merging the PRs, since the whole point of this work is performance.
-    - We could do it roughly as follows:
-        - We put in lots of input data with one timestamp, as an “initial snapshot”.
+At least manual testing should definitely be performed before merging the PRs, since the whole point of this work is performance.
+We could do it roughly as follows: We put in lots of input data with one timestamp, as an “initial snapshot”.
 Processing this should be at least several seconds.
-        - We change a small portion of the input data.
-            - But the total size of the affected partitions should cover most of the input data.
-This is important, since if window partitions are very small, then the current window function support works fine.
-            - This should complete orders of magnitude faster than the initial snapshot.
+Then, we change a small portion of the input data.
+Importantly, even though the input data change is small, the total size of the affected partitions should cover most of the input data.
+This is needed for this test because the current window function support works fine for small window partitions.
+Processing the input data changes should complete orders of magnitude faster than the initial snapshot.

-    - More specifically, maybe we could have a Testdrive test that performs the following steps:
+An automated way to implement the above could be as follows (say, in Testdrive):
-        - Copy some TPC-H data from our TPC-H source into tables.
+1. Copy some TPC-H data from our TPC-H source into tables.
-        - Create a materialized view with some window functions on the tables.
+2. Create a materialized view with some window functions on the tables.
-        - Do some inserts/updates/deletes on the tables.
+3. Do some inserts/updates/deletes on the tables.
-        - Check that updating of the materialized view happens quickly.
-            - Should be possible to set up the input data and the queries in such a way that
+4. Check that updating of the materialized view happens quickly.
+It should be possible to set up the input data and the queries in such a way that
     - updating takes orders of magnitude faster than the initial snapshot.
-                - But not with the current window function support.
+(But not with the current window function support.)
     - The difference from the initial snapshot should be big enough so that the test won’t be flaky.
-    - (I already tested a [simple prototype for LAG outside Materialize](https://github.com/ggevay/window-funcs).)
+(I already tested a [simple prototype for LAG outside Materialize](https://github.com/ggevay/window-funcs).)

-- We should measure the memory needs of Prefix Sum, so that we can advise users when sizing replicas.
+We should also measure the memory requirements of our new rendering, so that we can advise users on sizing replicas.

 ## Lifecycle

 There are many window functions, and many frame options.
 We will gradually add the new, efficient implementations for an increasing set of window function + frame setting combinations across several PRs.
+I created a breakdown into EPICs and lower-level issues [here](https://github.com/MaterializeInc/materialize/issues/16367).
 We will make sure the new implementation is correct and performs well before merging each of the PRs.

 # Open questions

-- How to have automated performance tests?
+How to have automated performance tests?
 Can we check in Testdrive that some materialized view (that has window functions) is being updated fast enough?
+(For the first version, manual performance tests are fine.)

-- We should check that there is correct parallelization inside window partitions, see above.
+We should check that there is correct parallelization inside window partitions, see above.